-I was lucky enough to be given piano lessons when I was a child.
+I was fortunate to be given piano lessons when I was a child.

-My dad was keen for me and my two sisters to learn because when he
+My father was keen for me and my two sisters to learn because when he

 was young in the 1930's Dundee there was no money for a piano or music lessons.

-So I'm grateful to my dad for giving me the chance to learn to
+I'm grateful for being given the chance to learn to

 read music.
 I passed a few graded exams and then my teacher